rascully/Stream-Monitoring-Data-Exchange-Specifications/README.md

 Editor's note for review: the standard is currently on GitHub (Scully, 2022d) but this text refers to GitLab, which is where it will eventually be released.

-## Data Mapping
-The source datasets need to be mapped to the standard to combine datasets from multiple sources.
-Data mapping is the assignment of fields from the source datasets to the fields and metrics described in the data exchange standard (DAMA 2009).
-Some mapping from the sources to the data exchange standard are simple, while others require a transformation to be combined information into a single dataset.

 ## Data Structure
 The data is structured as a relational database model.
 Primary keys are unique values for each record or row in the table, and foreign keys are included in the child tables to define the relationship between tables (DAMA 2009).
 The primary and foreign keys in the integrated dataset are as follows (also see Figure 3 {entity relationship diagram}):
 *	Record Level table primary key is datasetID, foreign key in the Location table